panozzaj/claude-hooks/README.md

 }
 ```

-Note: this should go in ./claude/settings.local.json or equivalent.
+This should go in `./claude/settings.local.json`.

+Note: you'll have to restart claude code for changes to take effect.
+Typically I `/exit` and then restart with `claude -c` and state that I restarted.

 ## Output Format